Filter by Topic

 6. There will be a Spring and Fall cemetery clean-up when all non-permanent memorial items will be removed and discarded.

-7. The cemetery is not responsible for any damage per the policies set forth in the Rules and Regulations of Serenity and Lawn Haven Cemeteries are available from the cemetery office.
+7. The cemetery is not responsible for any damage per the policies set forth in the Rules and Regulations of Serenity and Lawn Haven Cemeteries.

 8. Policy as outlined above apply inside a mausoleum or columbarium and include that all decorations must be displayed on the stands or tables provided.
 Do not place items on the marble floors or carpet or attach them to crypt doors.